 In many bathrooms, space is at a premium, and you might wonder if you have the room for a dedicated heated towel rail.
 The good news is that these appliances are available in a huge range of sizes, from around 300 mm wide to 700 mm.
-We offer ultra slim units that can slip-in beside the bathroom sink, enormous family-sized ones that could happily hold a week of towels, and everything in between.
+We offer ultra-slim units that can slip in beside the bathroom sink, enormous family-sized ones that could happily hold a week of towels, and everything in between.

 The decor of a bath area will often influence your choice.
-Sleek chrome looks fashionable in a contemporary washroom while a gleaming white warmer is bright and cheerful for a traditional family version.
+Sleek chrome looks fashionable in a contemporary washroom, while a gleaming white warmer is bright and cheerful for a traditional family version.
 There are plenty of design features for you to choose from when you’re looking for a towel warmer that reflects personal style: straight or curved rails, round or flat rungs, traditional ladder or designer shape.

 Investing in an electric towel rail isn't just a move towards comfort.
 It's often a smart financial (and environmental) choice as well.
 By warming just the bathroom instead of the whole house, it's possible to cut down your energy costs significantly.
 They also work to dry towels between uses, helping you save time, money, and energy on laundry.
 Their cost varies dramatically depending on size, wattage and finish.
 While we offer extremely affordable options that are well within reach of most, it is also possible to splurge on an ultra-deluxe model.
 Deciding beforehand just what you're willing to spend, will help you narrow down the selection.

-Whether you’re drying off after a quick rinse before work or wrapping up the little ones after their evening bath, a pre-warmed towel adds something special to the experience.
-When you buy a heated towel rail from QS Supplies, you get the benefit of our experience, as well as a massive range of the best towel heaters on the market.
+Whether you're drying off after a quick rinse before work or wrapping up the little ones after their evening bath, a pre-warmed towel adds something special to the experience.
+When you buy a heated towel rail from QS Supplies, you get the benefit of our knowledge, as well as a massive range of the best towel heaters on the market.
 We make it our business to source the finest appliances, offering them to you at exceptional prices as with the very best customer services.

 Decorating with Electric Towel Rails

-When you are installing a standard electric towel rail, we recommend you hire a registered plumber.
+When you are installing a standard electric towel rail, we recommend you hiring a registered plumber.
 After installation, it is advised that you follow all prescribed safety measures.
 If you are a DIY Installer, you can check the Installation Guide, which is available under the technical tab on the product page, with specific instructions for each model.
 You can also reach our Technical Team, by asking us a Question, about the product, and we would be happy to assist you.

 Advantages of an Electric Towel Rail